kartoza/sawps/docs/src/user/manual/explore/charts.md

 ![Charts Page](./img/charts-1.png)

-1. **Explore**: Click on the `EXPLORE` on the navigation bar the user will be able to see the option for the Charts.
+1. **Explore**: By clicking on the `EXPLORE` on the navigation bar the user will be able to see the option for the Charts.

-2. **Charts**: Click on the `CHARTS` tab, the user will be able to see the various charts.
+2. **Charts**: By clicking on the `CHARTS` tab, the user will be able to see the various charts.
 The `Charts` tab offers a variety of charts for data visualisation.

 3. **Download Data Visualisation**: The `DOWNLOAD DATA VISUALISATION` button is a convenient feature that enables the user to download the charts and visualisations displayed on the page.